null 6 steps to creating your Sonic Reference - Step 4: GLM ‘Power User’ features

 • Trimming and personalising system frequency response

-Immediately after each session, participants will get the chance to answer a series of online questions about the tutorial.
-Everyone successfully passing 4 or more modules will then receive a certificate, and will also be entered into a prize draw to win a pair of Genelec RAW 8320 Smart Active Monitors and GLM kit.
+The ‘Tests’ and ‘Materials’ sections located below the main presentation in GoToTraining will allow you to take a short 5-question test and access other content.
+Everyone successfully passing four or more modules in this series will receive a certificate, and will also be entered into a prize draw to win a pair of Genelec RAW 8320 monitors plus GLM kit.

 An intermediate knowledge of GLM is required.
 Access to Genelec Smart Active Monitors and GLM software is an advantage, but not essential.